gmbecker/contributing_to_r_lesson/outline.md

   - Multiple (refactors)/code cleanup passes
   - Extremely exhaustive testing script
 - All *before* even initial submission on bugzilla

 ### Luke was focused on the Native Pipe
 - He didn't have time to closely vet hundreds of lines of unsolicited C code
 - Patch sat in bugzilla and I waited
-  - Not personal, Luke just didn't have bandwidth for major changes to R on top of other obligations
+  - Not personal, Luke just didn't have bandwidth

 ### Enter Michael Lawrence
 - Contacted me and collaborated on getting the patch in
   - Asked me to formalize my test script into unit tests (oops, duh!)